 Sometimes acknowledging and listening to your child when they open up to you can be the most important first step in navigating this unknown territory.
 If your young person has expressed to you that they feel different, let them lead the conversation.

 - If your child states that they’d like a different name, try this at home and with family.

 - Asking your young person how you can help to open a dialogue for both of you.

 - If they want to start using different pronouns allow for this, equally using gender neutral pronouns they/them may be preferred.

-- Be open and accommodating at home, let them choose clothing to wear around the home if they aren’t ready to do this in public.
+- Be open and accommodating at home, let them choose clothing (like wearing dresses) to wear around the house if they aren’t ready to do this in public.